YunoHost-Apps/gitlab_ynh/README.md

 ## Configuration

-How to configure this app: by an admin panel
+How to configure this app: by an admin panel and via the file: `/etc/gitlab/gitlab-persistent.rb`

 ## Documentation